Plum girls soccer ready to stare down challengers | Trib HSSN | Trib HSSN

 Tags: Plum

-More High School Soccer Girls• Rebuilding Hampton girls eye 5th straight postseason berth
+More High School Soccer Girls• Westmoreland County girls soccer notebook: Norwin tackling tough section schedule

-• Fox Chapel girls soccer enters new section with deep, talented roster

 • High school roundup for Sept.
-15, 2020: Mars girls soccer holds off West Allegheny
+21, 2020: Peters Township girls soccer edges Mt.
+Lebanon

+• Freeport starts fast, tops rival Deer Lakes in girls soccer section clash